DannyMichaels/DanielBot/readme.md

 ## Commands:

-Commands start with the prefix '!' for example !ping (! is the prefix, 'ping' is the command)
+Commands start with the prefix '!'.
+For example: !ping ('!' is the prefix, 'ping' is the command)

 - !member (get the member role)
 - !github (bot provides a link to this github)